CREATOR: Oppenheim, Philips (1866-1946)

-HISTORY: Donated in 1985 by long-time member of the St. Louis Mercantile Library, Wray Brown, this collection reflects the donor's personal collecting interest in the turn-of-the-century novelist, Oppenheim, and in the lush, romantic settings with which this author usually filled his pages.
+HISTORY & PROVENANCE: Donated in 1985 by long-time member of the St. Louis Mercantile Library, Wray Brown, this collection reflects the donor's personal collecting interest in the turn-of-the-century novelist, Oppenheim, and in the lush, romantic settings with which this author usually filled his pages.
 Attached to the collection is a significant sub-collection of the writings by and about Sir Richard Burton, the explorer and orientalist, and the adventurer, Giovanni Casanova.

-SCOPE: One of the largest collections of the writings of Oppenheim, the holdings cover the author's entire literary career and help to form a comprehensive collection on an author who was widely read by turn-of-the-century Mercantile Library members, and to capture the bygone literary tastes of a particularly American readership.
+M-110 is one of the largest collections of the writings of Oppenheim; the holdings cover the author's entire literary career and help to form a comprehensive collection on an author who was widely read by turn-of-the-century Mercantile Library members, and to capture the bygone literary tastes of a particularly American readership.

 In observance of security procedures, certain services may not be available shortly before the daily closing time.